 John has conducted internal corporate investigations, including allegations of securities fraud, violations of the Investment Company Act of 1940 and the Investment Advisers Act, the Foreign Corrupt Practices Act, and bank fraud.
 He has represented clients before various government agencies including the Securities and Exchange Commission and the Office of Government Ethics.
-He has represented witnesses before various federal and state grand juries relating to securities fraud, the Foreign Corrupt Practices Act, antitrust and environmental violations, and other matters.

 United States Department of Justice John Marshall Award for Outstanding Legal Achievement